kanedeiley/Spindrift/README.md

 - The player with the **highest total points** at the end of the tournament **wins**.
 - Tiebreaker: **Closest prediction to the total points scored in the Championship Game.**

+## 🔎 **Clairfying information**
+- This site is made by Kane Deiley so be aware of it's shotty nature
+- Picks do not have to carry over from one round to another.
+Remember this is **Madness**

 **Good luck and let the madness begin!** 🏀🔥